RiftValleySoftware/RVS_BasicGCDTimer/README.md

 You then instantiate the timer:

-Either as a one-shot timer (in this case, 100 milliseconds):
+Either as a one-shot timer (in this case, 100 milliseconds), or as a repeating timer:

 `timeIntervalInSeconds` is a double-precision floating point number, with the timer period, in seconds (not milliseconds).
 It is required to be a positive value over zero.